SRO Motorsports Group

-SRO Motorsports Group (formerly the Stéphane Ratel Organisation) is an international sporting organisation best known for promoting and running a variety of racing events and series, including the Total 24 Hours of Spa, Intercontinental GT Challenge and Fanatec GT World Challenge Europe.
+SRO Motorsports Group (formerly the Stéphane Ratel Organisation) is an international sporting organisation best known for promoting and running a variety of racing events and series, including the CrowdStrike 24 Hours of Spa, Intercontinental GT Challenge and Fanatec GT World Challenge Europe.

 The company was founded in 1995 by Stéphane Ratel and is now considered the global leader in GT racing.
 SRO also organises the multi-disciplinary FIA Motorsport Games, as well as e-sports events and touring car categories.
 As of 2020 it keeps offices in London, Paris, Liège and Hong Kong, while Ratel continues to act as CEO.

-Current Series
+Current series

-Intercontinental GT Challenge powered by Pirelli
+Intercontinental GT Challenge

-Intercontinental GT Challenge powered by Pirelli was launched in 2016 to bring together major events, such as the Total 24 Hours of Spa and the Bathurst 12 Hour, in a unified global championship.
+Intercontinental GT Challenge was launched in 2016 to bring together major events, such as the 24 Hours of Spa and the Bathurst 12 Hour, in a unified global championship.
 The series is aimed at manufacturers, though rather than field their own cars they are encouraged to appoint and support local teams in selected events.
 Four manufacturers took part in the inaugural season, while nine entered the most recent in 2020.

 The initial seasons consisted of three events before an expansion to four in 2018 and then five in 2019.
 The same number was planned for 2020 before the Covid-19 pandemic resulted in the cancellation of the Suzuka 10 Hours.
 There will be five races in 2023: the Total 24 Hours of Spa, Bathurst 12 Hour, Gulf 12 Hours, Indianapolis 8 Hour, and Kyalami 9 Hours.

-Fanatec GT World Challenge Powered by AWS
+GT World Challenge

-Fanatec GT World Challenge was launched in 2019 by uniting SRO's established continental series in Europe, Asia and America.
+GT World Challenge was launched in 2019 by uniting SRO's established continental series in Europe, Asia and America.
 Each remains a standalone category while also allowing manufacturers to score points towards a global championship.
-Mercedes has won three titles to date, finishing ahead of Ferrari in 2019,Audi in 2020,and Lamborghini in 2021.
-Australia will join the programme in 2021 after SRO agreed to take control of the Australian GT Championship.
+Mercedes has won three titles to date, finishing ahead of Ferrari in 2019, Audi in 2020, and Lamborghini in 2021.
+Australia joined the programme in 2021 after SRO agreed to take control of the Australian GT Championship.